 - 1. Stay enrolled in high school: Through the school year in which they turn 21, all students are eligible to attend their resident high school and may have the option of transferring to another high school or alternative high school in the district or using the choice transfer process to enroll in another school district's high school. - 2.
 Continue Running Start (RS): Students who participated in RS during their 11th and/or 12th grade years but did not finish all classes required for high school graduation may still be eligible to take RS courses that specifically meet any remaining high school graduation requirements and count toward a high school diploma.
-The expectation is that students are working toward their diploma, not solely toward an Associate's degree or other certification. - 3.
+The expectation for students staying at the college to continue Running Start is that they are working toward their high school diploma, not solely toward an associate's degree or other certification. - 3.
 Enroll in a skill center: Students may have the option of spending part or all of their school day at a local skill center.
-Skill centers that are also high schools may grant diplomas to seniors meeting the resident district's graduation requirements. - 4.
-Enroll in another school or program that's a better fit: Many districts have an alternative, online, and/or credit recovery program to provide students a different setting in which to finish their high school education.
+Skill centers that are also high schools may grant diplomas to seniors meeting the resident district's graduation requirements.

+- 4. Enroll in another school or program that's a better fit: Many districts have an alternative, online, and/or credit recovery program to provide students a different setting in which to finish their high school education.
 Check with your school counselor and/or administrator for the options in your community.
 OSPI maintains a list of approved statewide online public school programs. - 5.
-Enroll in an Open Doors Youth Reengagement Program: Open Doors serves students who want a high school diploma, GED plus, community college credits toward their diploma, an industry certificate or Associate degree, and/or employability skills.
-This flexible education model is only available to students who are credit deficient and over 16 years old but not yet 21 as of September 1 of the school year.
-OSPI maintains a list of districts that offer Open Doors.

-6. Enroll in a school district high school completion program: School districts may contract with community colleges to offer tuition-free high school completion programs to students still enrolled in their resident school district (CEO programs).
+Enroll in an Open Doors Youth Reengagement Program: Open Doors serves students who want a high school diploma, GED plus, community college credits toward their diploma, an industry certificate or associate's degree, and/or employability skills.
+This flexible education model is only available to students whoare credit deficient and over 16 years old but not yet 21 as of September 1 of the school year.
+OSPI maintains a list of districts that offer Open Doors. - 6.
+Enroll in a school district high school completion program: School districts maycontract with community colleges to offer tuition-free high school completion programs to students still enrolled in their resident school district (CEO programs).
 Upon completion of the program, students would receive a high school diploma from either the college or the district.